larry-athey/climate-czar/README.md

 Climate Czar is a Linux and Wordpress based system that gathers readings from any type of sensor or switch that can be read with a bash script, whether it is a local device connected to a GPIO bus or a network device.
 By the same token, the system will control output switches that can also be toggled with a bash script.
 There are no brand/model hardware dependencies, you can even use it with your own custom IoT devices.

+Most smart home devices are controllable from the command line of your computer over your network.
+For example, You can download a utility for TP-Link/Kasa devices from https://python-kasa.readthedocs.io/en/latest/cli.html for this or you can write scripts for this that use standard command line tools in Linux and MacOS.
+There are many other brands with this capability as well.

 Virtual input sensors/switches can be created that return the average of multiple variable value sensors (temperature, humidity, etc) as well as AND/OR/NOT logic gates based on multiple binary switch type input sensors.

 Enabling of output switches may be over-ridden by the status of another output switch.
 For example, an output switch that controls exhaust fans can be disabled if another switch running a heater is turned on.